explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-pre-commit.markdown

 ## Notes

-- Isort needs to know about your project's dependencies, therefore the hook only works with a local installation of isort, (i.e. it's installed in your environment).
+- Isort needs to know about your project's dependencies in order to determine which groups to put your imports in.
+Therefore the hook only works with a local installation of isort, (i.e. it's installed in your environment).
+- To exclude certain files and directories, use the exclude option, e.g. `exclude: ^(docs/|examples/request.py)`.
 - If you have an existing project with unformatted code, _format the entire project all at once_, in a single dedicated PR.
 Don't do it gradually.